How do you win new customers?

 But the most convincing reason why CX has become so important is this:

-If CX is to play an important part in your 2022 plans (and it should!), use this article to stay ahead of the top customer experience statistics in the upcoming year.
+If CX is to play an important role in your 2023 plans, use this article to stay ahead of the top customer experience statistics and trends in the upcoming year.

 What is customer experience?